 Ever since barley cultivation began millennia ago, growers picked out the best-looking ears in the crop and used the seeds for future propagation.
 Through this method, landrace barleys like Chevallier and Haná naturally evolved with their environment, adapting to suit the land in which they grew.

-Despite advances in plant genetics through the 19th century, it took until the turn of the 20th century for scientists to successfully cross-breed barley varieties.
+Despite advances in plant genetics throughout the 19th century, it was not until the turn of the 20th century that scientists successfully cross-bred barley varieties.
 Dr Edwin Sloper Beavan, agriculturalist and botanist, made the first serious investigations in Britain, setting up breeding experiments at Warminster in Wiltshire.

-Plumage Archer was bred in 1905, with commercial crops following in the next few years.
+Plumage Archer was bred in 1905, with commercial crops following in the years that followed.
 It grew as a broad-eared high-quality barley with relatively short stems, which helped protect it from winds and storms.
-It offered high yields to farmers, excellent grain to maltsters, and it could be grown in more diverse soil than Chevallier, the popular malting barley at that time.
+It offered high yields to farmers, excellent grain to maltsters, and could be grown on a wider range in soils than Chevallier, the popular malting barley at the time.

 Chevallier and Plumage Archer malts were the foundation of British ales for many decades.
 Chevallier’s marmalade and deep malty flavour, and Plumage Archer’s subtle sweetness and light fruitiness offered brewers different qualities for different beer styles.
-Chevallier was a rich character in malt-forward beers and Plumage Archer a base for highly-hopped styles.
+Chevallier was a rich character in malt-forward beers, and Plumage Archer was a base for highly hopped styles.

 Chevallier’s wonderful flavour and malting characteristics were undermined by its weak straw and tendency to fall, or “lodge.”
 This led growers to ultimately replace it with Plumage Archer and another newly bred variety called Spratt Archer.
-Those two varieties came to account for some 80% of the English malting barley crop by 1940.
+Those two varieties accounted for some 80% of the English malting barley crop by 1940.

-This coincided with how beer styles were also changing at that time, turning from darker, stronger, matured ales, like Porter and India Pale Ale, to lighter, fresher ones, like Pale Ales and Milds, making Plumage Archer a natural choice for the beers being brewed.
+This coincided with how beer styles were changing at the time, moving from darker, stronger, matured ales like Porter and India Pale Ale to lighter, fresher ones like Pale Ales and Milds, making Plumage Archer a natural choice for the beers being brewed.

-Because of Plumage Archer’s success, the Plant Breeding Institute used it to breed new varieties, and it’s passed on its genes to many celebrated barleys, including being a grandparent to Maris Otter.
-But as is the way with crop breeding, the new barley varieties, with even better agronomics, began to replace the old ones, and Plumage Archer began to disappear by the early 1960s.
+Because of Plumage Archer’s success, the Plant Breeding Institute used it to breed new varieties, and it has passed on its genes to many celebrated barleys, including being a grandparent to Maris Otter.
+But as is the way with crop breeding, the new barley varieties, with even better agronomic traits, began to replace the old ones, and Plumage Archer disappeared by the early 1960s.

 We have recently used Plumage Archer malt in a 3.7 % English Pale Ale brewed with Jester & Archer hops and a 4.0% Blonde brewed with East Kent Goldings.
 Both beers had a light sweetness of flavour with a hint of peach coming through.
 The Plumage Archer malt enhanced the mouthfeel but also allowed the hops to shine through without being too heavy.
 We were impressed with the product and plan to use it in further brews.